top of page

 IMG_2376.jpg

-Some patients will develop ulcers as a result of a misaligned great toe (below), where it leans in so severely that the bones of the first and second toes begin to rub together, creating an ulcer.
+Some patients will develop ulcers as a result of a misaligned great toe, such as the bunion to the right.

 IMG_9690.JPG